r14f/docker-allthemods10/README.md

 * Port 25565/tcp mapped
 * environment variable EULA set to "true"

-As the end user, you are responsible for accepting the EULA from Mojang to run their server, by default in the container it is set to false.
+As the end user, you are responsible for accepting the EULA from Mojang to run their server; by default, in the container, it is set to false.

 ## Options